Making the Shift by Diana L. Howles – to Virtual Coaching

 Measure #4: Use a blended learning strategy

-Measure #5: Pair instructors with manufacturers
+Measure #5: Pair teachers with specialized manufacturers

 It functions to pair an instructor using a specialized producer for the entirety of their training, to relieve the strain of managing the logistics and pieces of the virtual platform.
 Handle the technical aspects of the platform, in addition to the producer’s role is to bookend the session.
 It enables the coach to concentrate on the content and also do what they do best — teach by incorporating this supportive role.
 By way of example, tech manufacturers can manage technical problems, welcome participants, establish netiquette (things to remember while online), provide a succinct platform tour, introduce the presenter, moderate the chat, subject questions, close the session, etc..